syncfusion-content/asp.netmvc-docs/aspnetmvc/Tooltip/HowTo.md

 {% highlight razor %}

     <div class="control">
-         JavaScript is a high-level, dynamic, untyped, and interpreted programming language.
-It has been standardized in the
-         <a id="link1"><u> ECMAScript </u> </a>language specification.
+	      Alongside HTML and CSS, JavaScript is one of the three essential technologies of <a id="link1"><u> World&nbsp;Wide&nbsp;Web </u> </a>content production; the majority of websites employ it and it is supported by all modern Web browsers without plug-ins.
     </div>
   @{
        Html.EJ().Tooltip("link1", (Syncfusion.JavaScript.Models.TooltipProperties)ViewData["tooltip"]).Render();